Esri/arcgis-maps-sdk-java-samples/README.md

 1. `cd` into one of the sample project directories (not the category folder).
 2. Run `gradle wrapper` to create the Gradle Wrapper
-3. Set your API key in the `gradle.properties` file located in the `/.gradle` folder within your home directory.
+3. Set your API key as a system property in the `gradle.properties` file located in the `/.gradle` folder within your home directory.
 4. Run `./gradlew run` on Linux/Mac or `gradlew.bat run` on Windows to run the app.

 ### Java 11